 For these cases there are additional security measures that can be taken to enhance the physical security of the building, without compromising the ability of people to escape during an emergency.
-Such measures should always be discussed with local building and fire authorities and will generally be determined on a building occupancy and risk assessment basis.
+Where necessary, such measures should always be discussed with local building and fire authorities and will generally be determined on a building occupancy and risk assessment basis.